Best Door and Window Sensors of 2024

 Smart sensors for your smart home

-Your sensor can help trigger other devices if you connect it to a smart home.
-You can try different automation routines like linking closet lights to the closet door, turning off the AC when there's an open window, or triggering a camera when the door opens.
+If you connect your sensor to a smart home, it can help trigger other devices.
+You can try different automation routines, like linking closet lights to the closet door, turning off the AC when there's an open window, or triggering a camera when the door opens.

 3. GE Personal Security: Best budget